alexle/alexle.github.com/posts/mail-how-become-software-developer.markdown

 I'm not sure if this was what you were looking for.
 I unfortunately didn't provide much specifics either.
 In the end, there is *no* right way to proceed.
 Perhaps RoR programs like the one you mentioned are the best way for you to learn.

 I just wanted to provide a different perspective that few realize when they enter the tech industry.
 You need to attend pharmacy school to become a pharmacist.
 You need to have an MBA to get the investment banker position at a big firm.
+You need to pass the bar exam to become a lawyer.

-You only need to have a passion for programming to be successful.
+For programming, there are no accreditations or formal exams needed.
+You only need to have a passion in programming to be successful.
 Case in point: Bill Gates, Mark Zuckerberg, and Conner, [the 7-year old who creates iPhone apps][3].

 I'm open to talk anytime if you have more questions.
 Good luck!